grommet/grommet/README.md

     $ gulp dist
     ```

-    After this step is completed, a **docs/dist** folder will be created with the content ready to be deployed in an application server of your choice.
+    After this step is completed, a **docs/dist** folder will be created with the content ready to be deployed in an application server of your choice, or you can try to open **docs/dist/index.html** in your browser.

 Grommet team is looking forward to your contributions.